dave v

 Criticisms about creative AI tools

-If AI products in this space want to secure a foothold, their products have to help people become more creative instead of providing a shortcut to it.
+If AI products in this space want to secure a foothold, their products have to help people become more creative instead of providing shortcuts or a magic fix to it.
 For this reason, it's risky to only be concerned with just AI performance or user satisfaction.

 While so many evaluations focus on outputs, fewer study how the structure of user-AI interaction shapes the experience in terms of cognitive engagement and creative depth.